Trikke76/Zabbix-Book/docs/02-Starting with the basic configuration.md

 ![Menu by user](CH02/reports-menu.png){ align=left width="180" }

-* System information:
+* System information: System information is a summary of key Zabbix server and system data.
-* Scheduled reports:
+* Scheduled reports: The place where we can schedule our reports, a pdf of the dashboard that will be sent at a specified time and date.
-* Availability report:
+* Availability report: A nice overview where we can see what trigger has been in ok/nok state for how much % of the time
-* Top 100 triggers:
+* Top 100 triggers: Another page I visit a lot here we have our top list with triggers that have been in a nok state.
-* Audit log:
+* Audit log: An overview of the user activity that happend on our system.
+Useful if we want to know who did what and when.
-* Action log:
+* Action log: A detailed overview of our actions can be found here.
+What mail was sent to who and when ...?
-* Notifications:
+* Notifications: A quick overview of the number of notifications sent to each user.

 ---